william-morgan/ncaa-icon/README.md

-A plugin that adds a ncaa emoji to a discourse install.
+A plugin that adds a ncaa emoji set to a discourse install.

 License: